svpcom/rtl88x2eu-20230815/README.md

 3. If the monitor mode is set by ```iwconfig```, the process is done by calling the old WEXT APIs, so the cfg80211-based ```iw``` may not get the latest status and think the interface is still in managed mode

 ##### Notes About 5MHz
-Some leakage (mirror?) can be observed in the 5MHz mode, and I have no idea how to configure the DAC clock properly as there are no even definitions in .h files.
+Some leakage (mirror?) can be observed in the 5MHz TX, and I have no idea how to configure the DAC clock properly as there are no even definitions in .h files.
 So, 5MHz is not recommended.
 However, I'll keep it in [another branch here](https://github.com/libc0607/rtl88x2eu-20230815/tree/5mhz_bw) for further research.
+But 5MHz RX seems working.
+Weird...
-If you need 5MHz BW on the 5.8GHz band, check 8812cu/8731bu/ath9k.
+If you need 5MHz BW on the 5.8GHz band, check [8812cu](https://github.com/libc0607/rtl88x2cu-20230728)/[8731bu](https://github.com/libc0607/rtl8733bu-20230626)/[ath9k](https://github.com/openwrt/openwrt/blob/main/package/kernel/mac80211/patches/ath9k/512-ath9k_channelbw_debugfs.patch).

 ##### Note about Changing TX Power in Narrowband Modes
 Changing TX power by ```iw``` will not work when injecting with 10MHz BW.